COStmau/COStmau/README.md

 - 🌱 I’m currently working on improving my skills in C/C++/Python and learning more about ML/AI

 -->
+- 👩‍💻 I'm a college student in Texas!
-- 🌱 I’m currently working on improving my skills in C/C++/Python and learning more about ML/AI
+- 🌱 Currently working on improving my skills in C/C++/Python and learning more about ML/AI!